-- Chapter 2, Installation and Quick Start describes handling precautions, unpacking tips, and installation instructions for the internal and desktop drives, as well as a summary of cabling and connector specifications.
-It also provides quick-start instructions for getting the drives up and running in the shortest possible time. - Chapter 3, Operation explains the use and operation of the drive and describes maintenance procedures. - Chapter 4, Theory describes the theory of operation behind the drives, including the technology used in various drive components. - Chapter 5, Specifications contains detailed drive and cartridge specifications, as well as a summary of regulatory approvals and WEEE Compliance statement. - Chapter 6, UNIX Settings describes the settings for UNIX systems. - Chapter 7, Troubleshooting Guide provides troubleshooting procedures you can follow in the unlikely event you encounter a problem with your drive.
+- Chapter 1, Overview, Unpacking Instructions and Quick Start provides on overview of LTO-3 Tape Drive and its features as well as handling precautions and unpacking tips.
+It provides quick-start instructions for getting the drives up and running in the shortest possible time. - Chapter 2, Installation provides installation instructions for the internal and desktop drives.
+It provides a summary of cabling and connector specifications. - Chapter 3, Operation explains the use and operation of the drive and describes maintenance procedures, including drive "parking." - Chapter 4, Theory describes the theory of operation behind the drives, including the technology used in various drive components. - Chapter 5, Specifications contains detailed drive and cartridge specifications, as well as a summary of regulatory approvals and WEEE Compliance statement. - Chapter 6, UNIX Settings describes the settings for Unix systems. - Chapter 7, Troubleshooting Guide provides troubleshooting procedures you can follow in the unlikely event you encounter a problem with your drive.

-This document concludes with a glossary and a detailed index.
+This document concludes with a detailed index.